Does PO Funding Make Sense for Your Business?

 Purchase Order Financing Terms and Conditions

 Bankers Factoring PO Financing allows our clients to procure large amounts of a product without putting up cash.
-Usually, financial institutions will issue a letter of credit or cash against documents (CAD) to your suppliers within two to four weeks.
-When filing your application, you must submit a copy of your customer’s purchase order and documentation from your supplier indicating the cost and payment methods of fulfilling the order.
+Typically, banks issue a letter of credit or cash against documents (CAD) to suppliers within 2-4 weeks.
+To apply, you must provide the customer’s purchase order and supplier documentation with the order’s cost and payment methods.

-Consider how long your supplier will take to manufacture or deliver the goods after they have been paid; the longer it takes, the more expensive the financing will be.
+Consider the duration it will take for your supplier to manufacture or deliver the goods after you have paid; the longer it takes, the more expensive the financing will be.
 You could pay more for your financing if you do not consider this.

 Purchase Order Financing Fees and Interest Rates

-The cost of financing a purchase order is determined by the volume of the transaction as well as the level of risk of your deal.
+The volume of the transaction and the level of risk of your deal determine the cost of financing a purchase order.
 Our PO financing rates competitively vary between 1.25% and 6% on a monthly basis across many industries.

 Estimated Purchase Order Financing Fees and Charges

 When your supplier receives the funds, the loan period begins to accrue.
-It may be necessary to use PO financing if your supplier is late with the creation or delivery of goods or if you have extended payment terms to your customer beyond the standard 30-day period.
+Consider using PO financing if your supplier is late with goods or if you have extended payment terms to your customer beyond the standard 30-day period.

 Purchase Order Financing – What You Need to Know